kevvlvl/pact-api-testing/api-consumer-pact/README.md

-# pact-health-test
+# api-consumer-pact

 Example of how to run contract testing using pact.
-Here, we are testing the typescript-written API `pact-health-api`
+Here, we are testing the typescript-written API `health-api`

 ## Run postgres for pact Broker